Sustainable Natural Rubber Policy

 This Manual is meant to evolve and improve over time as a result of field experiences, and according to the evolution of the normative context and of the rubber industry.
 Therefore, Pirelli will review it on a yearly basis in order to ensure its updating and alignment with the latest progress.

-The Manual is under translation in a number of local languages and constitutes the base for the 2019 training sessions that Pirelli is organizing for Suppliers in the relevant countries.
+The Manual has been translated in local languages and constitutes the base for the 2019 training sessions that Pirelli is organizing for Suppliers in the relevant countries.

 See more on Pirelli roadmap 2019-2021 and activities planned for 2019.